gu-yan/dnsname/README_PODMAN.md

 ## Install dnsmasq

 Using your package manager, install the *dnsmasq* package.

-For Fedora, this would be:
+* For Fedora, this would be:
 `sudo dnf install dnsmasq`

+* For Centos, this would be:
+`dnf install podman-plugins`

 ### AppArmor